John O'Neill (musician, born 1926): Biography

 Ennio Morricone's soundtrack for the film The Good, the Bad and the Ugly contained whistling by John O'Neill.
 The main theme, also titled "The Good, the Bad and the Ugly", was a hit in 1968 with the soundtrack album on the charts for more than a year, reaching No. 4 on the Billboard pop album chart and No. 10 on the black album chart.

-O'Neill also sang the theme tune to the American TV series Wagon Train, where he was credited as Johnny O'Neill, and the recordings of traditional Irish songs The Gordon Franks Singers And Music With John O'Neill was recorded with The Gordon Franks Singers and Music, in which he was the solo tenor.
+O'Neill also released a recording of traditional Irish songs The Gordon Franks Singers And Music With John O'Neill.
+It was recorded with The Gordon Franks Singers and Music, in which he was the solo tenor.
 On these recordings, O'Neill sings in an Irish accent, though his actual voice was rather more Geordie/London.

 Living with his wife for the majority of their life in Ilford in Essex, they raised four daughters and later retired to Dovercourt, Essex.